GooFit/GooFit/docs/documentation.md

 \anchor footnote8 8: This is why `functorConstants[0]` is reserved for that value!

-\anchor footnote9 9: On the grounds that ten dimensions should be enough for anyone!

-\anchor footnote10 10: Oops, there’s that potato after all.
-It’s a contrived example.

-\anchor footnote11 11: If this seems complicated, spare a thought for the hapless ergrad who had to code the original CPU version.

 \anchor footnote12 12: Although being honest, just supporting the special cases of one
     and two would likely have sufficed.